prajwalhaniya/tech-notebook/docs/JavaScript/Fundamentals.md

 - Reduce Right
 - Generator function
 - Promis.Race()
-- How to implement .concat() method using pure javascript?
+- How to implement .concat() method using pure javascript? -> Its used to flatten the array.
+- How do callbacks work?
+- How do promises work?
+- What is the use of Promise.all()?
+- How JSON.stringify() works?
+- What is the difference between setInterval And setTimeout?
+How they are implemented under the hood?